On Atkins and wondering if you have to take supplements?

 Atkins Diet has a great track record.
 It helped millions of people to lose weight while staying perfectly healthy.
 But critics claim that balanced nutrition on Atkins Diet is impossible.
 Could they be right?

-It is true that you would consume less of some vitamin-rich foods like fruit and grains, especially during Atkins Induction (Phase 1 of the diet).
+It is true that you would eat less of vitamin-rich foods like fruit and grains, especially during Atkins Induction (Phase 1 of the diet).

-But you would get more proteins, amino acids and healthy fats.
-And you can get all the vitamins and minerals you need from low-carb foods.
+But you can also get all the vitamins and minerals you need from low-carb foods.
 Vegetables, eggs, meat and fish have plenty of vitamins and minerals.

 Related post: Top low-carb vitamin-rich foods

-First of all, supplements like multivitamins and electrolytes do provide cheap insurance against deficiencies.
-Let’s face it, most of us don’t have the time to create perfectly balanced meals from scratch every day.
+First of all, they do provide cheap insurance against deficiencies.
+Let’s face it, most of us don’t have the time to cook perfectly balanced meals from scratch every day!

-Secondly, supplements can give you additional benefits on top of simply preventing deficiencies.
-For example, they can boost your energy, help to reduce Atkins flu or improve your sleep quality.
+Supplements can also do a lot more than simply preventing deficiencies.
+For example, they can boost your energy, reduce Atkins flu or improve your sleep quality.